jorik41/renogy-bt/README.md

 This library should work on any modern Linux/Windows/Mac platforms that supports [Bleak](https://github.com/hbldh/bleak).

 ## Example
 Each device needs a separate [config.ini](https://github.com/cyrils/renogy-bt1/blob/main/config.ini) file.
-Update  config file with correct values for `mac_addr`, `alias` and `type` and run the following command:
+Update the config with the correct values for `mac_addr`, `alias` and `type`.
+If your system has multiple bluetooth interfaces you can specify which one to use via the optional `adapter` setting (for example `hci0`).
+Then run the following command:

 ```sh
 python3 ./example.py config.ini
 ```

+The library now retries bluetooth discovery and connection automatically if the adapter is not ready right away.
+This is helpful on systems that take a moment to power on their bluetooth interface after a reboot.

 **How to get mac address?**